 Complications of dry skin

-Dry areas of skin may become itchy, indicating a form of eczema/dermatitis has developed.
+Dry areas of skin may become itchy, indicating a form of eczema/dermatitis has developed, such as:

 - Atopic eczema — especially in people with ichthyosis vulgaris

-- Eczema craquelé — especially in elderly people.
+- Eczema craquelé — especially in older people.
 Also called asteatotic eczema

-When the dry skin of an elderly person is itchy without a visible rash, it is sometimes called winter itch, 7th age itch, senile pruritus or chronic pruritus of the elderly.
+When the skin of an older person is dry and itchy without a visible rash, it is sometimes called winter itch, 7th age itch, senile pruritus or chronic pruritus of the elderly.